libp2p/blog/src/_blog/js-libp2p-v3.md

 Prior to v2 of libp2p, streams were [streaming iterables](https://gist.github.com/alanshaw/591dc7dd54e4f99338a347ef568d6ee9).
 This convention involves an object with `source` and `sink` properties - the `source` is an [AsyncIterator](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/AsyncIterator) which yields data received by the stream, and `source` is an async function that accepts an iterator (sync or async) and returns a promise that resolves when the passed iterator finishes and all bytes have been written into an underlying resource, or rejects if an error is encountered before this occurs.

-This interaction pattern has not been adopted outside of the libp2p project and it's surrounding ecosystem which raises the bar for new developers, and it also leans heavily on promises which can introduce a [surprising amount of latency](https://github.com/ChainSafe/js-libp2p-gossipsub/pull/361) to seemingly simple operations.
+This interaction pattern has not been adopted outside the libp2p project and it's surrounding ecosystem which raises the bar for new developers, and it also leans heavily on promises which can introduce a [surprising amount of latency](https://github.com/ChainSafe/js-libp2p-gossipsub/pull/361) to seemingly simple operations.

 As of v3, streams have become [EventTarget](https://developer.mozilla.org/en-US/docs/Web/API/EventTarget)s.
 These follow a pattern familiar to anyone who has written JavaScript for a website whereby you attach event listeners for incoming message events and write data synchronously into the underlying resource, perhaps pausing for a bit if the underlying resource signals back that it is overloaded.